 We rented out the apartment on the very top floor, identical to our top floor except that it had a little balcony.
-If I was home sick from school I would go out our front door, make a three-foot walk to the door next to ours, climb the straight stairs, and visit the fun lady tenant, a mother of two, the same age as my mother.
-She was loud and alive, Mrs. Franzing.
-Like my mother, she also worked at a doctor’s office, but different hours, and wore a sort-of white nurse outfit.
-Also, like my mother, she was an urban New Yorker. short, feisty, caring, and a bit of a showgirl.
+If I was home sick from school I would go out our front door, take a three-foot walk to the door next to ours, climb the straight stairs, and visit the fun lady tenant, a mother of two, the same age as my mother.
+She was loud and alive, Mrs. Franzer.
+Like my mother, she worked at a doctor’s office, but different hours, and wore a sort of white nurse outfit.
+And like my mother, she was an urban New Yorker — short, feisty, caring and a bit of a showgirl.
 It was easy to experience her as a surrogate parent on a sick Wednesday in February.
 I liked her, she liked me.
 We were both improvisational and enjoyed making things.
 She painted animal pictures and made flower arrangements.
-Her greatest work was a two dimensional rooster made from an assortment of dried beans of different colors, shellacked for preservation.
+Her greatest work was a two-dimensional rooster made from an assortment of dried beans of different colors, shellacked for preservation.
 She could sew, too.
-She helped me to understand how to make hand puppets.
+She helped me understand how to make hand puppets.

 No endless pain for me, please.
-I continued to devour information online — the Peyronie’s Disease forums, institutes, chat rooms, the P.D.
-Wiki, and other medical and historical sites about Peyronie’s Disease.
+I continued to devour information online — the Peyronie’s disease forums, institutes, chat rooms, the P.D.
+Wiki and other medical and historical sites about Peyronie’s disease.
 There was one man’s name that kept showing up on all the sites: Dr. Hellman (no real names of private citizens, except for Adam and me).
 For or against him, all these comments were a great advertisement.
-I looked up his web site.
-He was, at the time, associated with the Sloan-Kettering urology department, and was one of the premier Peyronie’s doctors in the country, and this being New York City and me being parochial in that annoying Big Apple way, I figured probably the best on earth.
-Clearly, he was the guy I had to call since my pain and my curve were only getting worse.
+I looked up his website.
+He was, at the time, associated with the Sloan-Kettering urology department and was one of the premier Peyronie’s doctors in the country, and this being New York City and me being parochial in that annoying Big Apple way, I figured he was probably the best on earth.
+Clearly he was the guy I had to call, since my pain and my curve were only getting worse.
 I could not do this on my own by obsessing online.
 Action, with the assistance of a trained professional, was what my pained penis needed.